text-machine-lab/TEA/README.md

 # Temporal Entity Annotator (TEA)
 ## Credentials

+The code in this repository was used in the following publication:  Y. Meng, A. Rumshisky, A. Romanov.
+Temporal Information Extraction for Question Answering Using Syntactic Dependencies in an LSTM-based Architecture.
+EMNLP 2017. http://aclweb.org/anthology/D17-1093

-We used the code in our EMNLP 2017 publication http://aclweb.org/anthology/D17-1093 A (very simple) webpage of this project can be found here http://www.cs.uml.edu/~ymeng/projects/temporalIE/TEA.html Yuanliang Meng (ylmeng) wrote and tested most of the code at the end.
-Kevin Wacome (kwaco) and Connor Cooper (c-cooper) had early contributions, including the modules for preprocessing, and some preliminary network models.
+A (very simple) webpage of this project can be found here http://www.cs.uml.edu/~ymeng/projects/temporalIE/TEA.html Yuanliang Meng (ylmeng) developed the code in collaboration with Anna Rumshisky and Alexey Romanov.
+Kevin Wacome (kwaco) and Connor Cooper (c-cooper) were early contributors, including the modules for preprocessing, and some preliminary network models.
 You may contact ylmeng for any issues.

+Copyright (c) 2017 UMass Lowell - All Rights Reserved

+You may use, distribute and modify this code under the terms of the Apache 2.0 license.
+See https://www.apache.org/licenses/LICENSE-2.0 for details

 ## How to install: